Site menu:

 “While on the topic, if you’re not using 1Password (or similar)—and you can afford it—then you’re an idiot.
 I’m sorry to be so blunt, but there just isn’t any excuse.”

-Not a user of 1Password myself, I was unsurprisingly a bit offended by the “idiot” remark.
+Not a user of 1Password myself, I was unsurprisingly a bit offended by the “idiot” remark. ((In Ben’s defense, he did post a follow-up clarifying the statement and explaining his reasoning a bit better.))
 Especially because I consider my password management skills to be quite sufficient.
 Sure, I’ve heard of 1Password and KeePassX before.
 Many of my friends and coworkers use these type of password managers.
 Prior to this weekend, I had made a concious decision NOT to use this type of software.
 I had considered it on many occasions before and had always decided it wasn’t for me.
 Well, the above quote got me thinking and I decided to spend a day or two revisiting the topic.

 Read more »